Oven Roasted Potatoes Recipe

 How To Make Roasted Potatoes

-Cut each potato in half, trying your best to keep them as close in size as possible.
+- Cut each potato in half, trying your best to keep them as close in size as possible.
 If there are any unusually large ones, you can cut them into fourths.
+Even size with ensure even cooking so you don’t end up with undercooked potatoes.

-Place the cut potatoes into a large bowl and rinse them quickly under cold running water.
+- Place the cut potatoes into a large bowl and rinse them quickly under cold running water.
+Then pat them dry to remove excess moisture.

-Arrange the potatoes in one even layer on the prepared baking sheet.
+- Arrange the potatoes in one even layer on the parchment paper lined baking sheet.
 Be careful not to overcrowd them.
+Flip them cut side down for the first half of cooking.

-Cook for 30-40 minutes, depending on the size of the largest potato pieces.
+- Cook at 425°F for 30-40 minutes, depending on the size of the largest potato pieces.
+Use a fork to test for doneness.

-- When the potatoes are finished roasting, remove them from the oven and place them into a mixing bowl.
-Then, while they are still hot, toss them in melted butter mixture.
+- When the potatoes are finished roasting, toss them with butter mixture while they are still hot.

 I believe that it’s best to keep the seasoning on potatoes light and let potato flavor shine enhanced with a little salt, pepper, and garlic.
 Herbs are also a nice and light addition to potatoes.
 But there are plenty of other seasonings you can add to the melted butter or potatoes themselves.
 Here are a few ideas: